What Is Ananda?

 Legally, the local ministry is organized under the Ananda Church of Self-Realization of Seattle which is a Washington state nonprofit organization recognized as a tax-exempt church by the Internal Revenue Service.
 Ananda Church is locally governed by its ministers and senior members, and is supported by pledges and tithes from local members.
 (Income from classes and products constitutes only 25% of total general revenue.)

 The spiritual philosophy and meditation techniques taught at Ananda are based upon the teachings of the world renowned spiritual yoga-master, Paramhansa Yogananda (author of Autobiography of a Yogi).
-Ananda was founded by Swami Kriyananda.
-He lives in India now but is American and is one of the few remaining (and best known) direct disciples of Yogananda.
-Swami Kriyananda is the author of over one hundred popular books and hundreds of musical compositions (which figure prominently in programs and services at Ananda).
+Ananda was founded by Swami Kriyananda, who left his body in 2013, was one of the last remaining (and best known) direct disciples of Yogananda.
+Swami Kriyananda was the author of over one hundred popular books and hundreds of musical compositions (which figure prominently in programs and services at Ananda).

 The primary focus of Ananda is what might be called realized spirituality!
 By this we mean that we feel it is more important to experience our higher Self rather than only talk about or believe in it.
 This comes with the greatest clarity and consistency through daily meditation.
 Once having tasted the nectar of soul-bliss, it is our nature to share it with others in service and fellowship.
 Thus we combine “Self-realization” with the “fellowship” of others.
 This is shorthand for the two basic commandments of the Old Testament and of Jesus Christ: love the Lord Thy God with heart, mind, soul, and strength, AND, love your neighbor AS your Self!